There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-SLO 1,2 and (2) clinical assessment (Failed Component) SLO 2.
+; (2) clinical assessment; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical assessment (Failed Component) SLO 2 component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment , clinical assessment, and professional behaviour assessment components.

 - Unit Coordinator(s)